mKeRix/room-assistant/docs/guide/quickstart-pi-zero-w.md

 3. We need to install some other dependencies as well, do so by running `sudo apt-get update && sudo apt-get install build-essential libavahi-compat-libdnssd-dev libsystemd-dev bluetooth libbluetooth-dev libudev-dev libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev`.

 4. Now let's get install room-assistant!
-Run `sudo npm i --global --unsafe-perm room-assistant`.
+Run `sudo npm i --location=global --unsafe-perm room-assistant`.
 You will see messages like the one shown below during the installation process.
 Don't worry about them - they're not errors!

    ![compilation messages](./compilation-msgs.png)